kpma1120/UserManual/UserManual.md

 <img src="./images/Settings.png" alt="Settings" width="300"/>

 You can modify the weights allocated to the 5 job attributes below for calculating the job score in terms of a weighted average value.
-The job score will be used on the `Compare Job Offers` page for ranking.
+The job score will be used on the `COMPARE JOB OFFERS` page for ranking.
 By default, all the weights will be initially set to 1 when the app is first started.
 Please note only non-negative integers are allowed for the weights.

 * Annual Salary
 * Annual Bonus